 Mix and Match 20s Outfits

 A quick and easy non-flapper costume involves pairing skirt and tops together.
 You can go fancy or daytime casual with your choice of top.
 I look for 20s tunic blouses with beading or sequins for evening attire and pintucks, embroidery, and big collars for daytime outfits.
 Most blouses did not button down the front, only in the back, so I keep an eye out for pullover tunic tops and sweaters in a long-ish length.
 It was popular to wear a thin belt over tops and skirts in the mid to late 20s.
 You can also add a sash belt or gold chain to jazz up an evening look.

 Consider adding a button-down vest, pullover knit vest, long sweater or chunky cardigan sweater for a sporty outfit.
-A 20s tennis outfit, pictured at the top of this page, is one example.
+A 20s tennis outfit, above, is one example.
 A white cardigan or pullover tennis/cricket sweater or vest with a white skirt and white classic Keds sneakers is an easy one for summer.
 A golfing look includes a skirt with an argyle or fair isle pattern sweater vest and brown saddle shoes.

 1920s Outfits with Pants